GuidoSalza/gsalza.github.io/_pages/progress.md

 _Drafts or presentations are available upon request_

 🠊 What do parents value in a school?
-A factorial survey experiment in three countries (with Moris Trivent)
+A factorial survey experiment in three countries (with Moris Trivent).
+Submitted to journals.

 🠊 Patterns of horizontal gender (de)segregation in higher education.
-A comparative analysis of institutional settings and over birth cohorts (with Giulia Tattarini)
+A comparative analysis of institutional settings and over birth cohorts (with Giulia Tattarini).

 🠊 A novel examination of trends in vertical and horizontal inequalities in higher education: A large scale cross-national analysis (with Moris Triventi)

 🠊 Feeling good about school?
-Subjective School Experience and Well-Being in Times of COVID-19 among the Youth (with Roger Fernandez Urbano)
+Subjective School Experience and Well-Being in Times of COVID-19 among the Youth (with Roger Fernandez Urbano).
+Submitted to journals.

-🠊 Specific Learning Disorders and Distance Learning (with Alice Scavarda)